|

 From another point of view vertical integration means that the loop is not complete unless the helpdesk desk software is tied in, so that problems are managed, diagnosed, prioritized and later analyzed based of stored history to avoid reoccurrences.
 In this sense absence of strong links between Tivoli and helpdesk software is a problem for IBM that definitely can be exploited by competitors.

 This "overcomplexity trap" does provide a breezing space for smaller more nibble players, who can better utilize the recent advances both in hardware and technology and first of all scripting languages and HTTP protocol.
-Also it usually takes at least a decade for the technology to mature and that means that ESM systems are still pretty young (first ESM systems can into being around 1996).
+Also it usually takes at least a decade for the technology to mature and that means that ESM systems are no longer young (first ESM systems can into being around 1996) and some consolidation and drops in pricing are on the agenda.

-The goal to relate problem with end users to particular part of IT infrastructure as quickly as and as precisely as possible is still illusive and it is not easy to assign priorities to fixing those that directly impart performance.
-So for enterprise it is important to know were to stop and not to overpay for serives promote by suits who does not understand the technology they are pushing but undeststand very well the weakness of IT management ;-).
+The goal of ESM is to relate problem with end users to a particular part of IT infrastructure as quickly as and as precisely as possible is still illusive.
+It's still difficult to pinpoint real problem behind symptoms but at least the view of symptoms can now be well organized and monitored in real time.
+Especially difficult are to pinpoint the problems that directly impart performance.
+So for enterprise it is important to know were to stop and not to overpay for unrealistic claims about products or services promoted by "slick suits" who does not understand the technology they are pushing, but understand very well the weaknesses of IT management ;-).

 Dr. Nikolai Bezroukov